yuvraj2singh/20_day_20_projects/README.md

 Day 15:

 Form Validation: This is a practice website in which i validated the form containing name email phone message and it won't be submitted unless all the input fields are not filled with proper form ;

+Day 16:

+Image Slider: This is a SPA in which there are 6 images and two buttons for left and right ;